MASSACHUSETTS: HIGH REGULATIONS

 If You Need To Withdraw Your Child

 If your child is already attending a Massachusetts public school you will need to officially withdraw them before beginning to homeschool.
-In order to officially withdraw your child send in a withdrawal letter and notify your local school district that you would like approval to homeschool.
+In order to officially withdraw your child send a Student Withdrawal Letter to your child’s school after you notify your school district and receive approval to homeschool (see the section above on notifying the district).

 (see legal reference #3 and #4)